Table of Content

 4.1 Types of Texas Motorcycle Licenses for Minors:

-To be allowed to operate a motorcycle in Texas, you either have to own a Class C learner license, Class C provisional license or a Class M license.
+To be allowed to operate a motorcycle in Texas, you either have to own a Class C learner license, Class C provisional license, or a Class M license.
 The type of motorcycle license you have tends to reflect the level of experience you have operating two-wheeled motor vehicles.

 Depending on which motorcycle license you have, there may be limitations regarding what you are allowed to do.
-Listed here is a comparison
+Listed here is a comparison between each kind of motorcycle license legally recognized in Texas:

 If you wish to learn more about the Texas motorcycle licenses available to minors, visit the page focused on the Graduated Driver License Program provided by the Texas Department of Public Safety.